FernandoYLH/YLH_TargetPositioningInImage/README.md

 # YLH_TargetPositioningInImage
 ## Target Positioning In an Image
-Some python code are provided.
+Some python code are provided. <br>
+Run the code "YLH_ObjDet.py" in your Python interface by:<br>
+python YLH_ObjDet.py image1.jpg image2.jpg
 ## Approach evaluation

 The task achieved from the method of these code is to utilize Aircv target location method based on the python-opencv2 to search or match the location of the given image (the target image) in a large background picture.
 An intuitive understanding is template matching.